When should I bring my car in for an alignment?An alignment service is important to do when:

 What happens if I skip an alignment?Skipping alignment services can cause a host of issues for your tires, suspension, brakes, and other peripheral systems—here are our top three reasons you shouldn’t skip your next alignment:

-When your wheels are askew and tilted, your car’s engine works a lot harder and uses more fuel to get them rolling.
-Have you ever picked the broken shopping cart at the grocery store and struggled to direct it down the aisle?
-It takes extra effort.
-You can think about driving a car with poor wheel alignment in the same way.
+1. Poor Fuel Efficiency When your wheels are askew, tilted, or underinflated, your car’s engine is forced to work harder and use more fuel to get them rolling—like pushing broken shopping cart at the grocery store and struggled to direct it down the aisle.

-As you can imagine, asking the engine to work harder than it needs to accelerates wear and tear.
-Ignoring performance problems like poor fuel efficiency and neglecting regular services could lead to faster engine damage or breakdowns.
-A wheel alignment service is budget-friendly — engine replacement is not.
+2. Engine Damage & Wear Asking the engine to work harder than it needs to accelerates wear and tear.
+Neglecting regular services could lead to faster engine damage or breakdowns.

 3. Faster Tire Wear When wheels are out of alignment, the tires meet the road at odd angles.
 The tread area of the tire that we want contacting the road might not line up right, which means part of the tire may see accelerated wear.
 Driving with very poor alignment will cause unsafe damage requiring immediate tire replacement!
 Avoid rapid tire wear and get the most out of them with wheel alignment service.